 Richard Bell, Ph.D.

-Assistant Professor, Department of English, UMD College Park
+Assistant Professor, Department of History, UMD College Park

 Richard Bell is an Associate Professor of History at UMCP specializing in African American history and culture, and will use this opportunity to build a set of digital products (eg. GIS maps, a digital image database, a project website) to support his current research and writing project.
 That book, The Lost Boys: A Story of Slavery and Justice on the Reverse Underground Railroad, is to be published by Simon & Schuster in Spring 2019.
 It tells the little-known story of the miraculous escape of four free black children from the clutches of post-revolutionary America’s most fearsome gang of kidnappers and enslavers.
 The Lost Boys offers a revisionist account of the role of kidnapping in the domestic slave trade in the decades immediately following the American Revolution.
 It situates black persons at the center of analysis, up-ends simple racial and gender dichotomies, and argues that the kidnapping of free black people into slavery in this critical period was vastly more frequent, pernicious, and politically significant than we have previously supposed.